nationalarchives/design-system/src/content/error-pages/index.md

 Use a service issue if someone is trying to view a page that the service is currently unable to render.
 This can happen if:

 - the server is unavailable
-- the server experienced an error that wasn't handled properly
+- the server experienced an error that wasn’t handled properly
-- an unknown issue occured that isn't covered by other error messages
+- an unknown issue occured that isn’t covered by other error messages